Menu

 What parts of a meeting are closed to the public?

-Council can close its meeting to the public without further discussion to consider 3 types of matters:
+Council can close its meeting to the public without further discussion to consider the following types of matters:

-• Matters involving personal hardship of a resident or ratepayer
+• Personal hardship of a resident or ratepayer

-Otherwise, Council must consider the reasons why it would close the meeting to the public to be satisfied that discussion of the matter in an open meeting of the Council would, on balance, be contrary to the public interest if discussed in open Council.
+For any other type of matter, Council must consider the reasons why it would close the meeting to the public and be satisfied that discussion of that matter in an open meeting would, on balance, be contrary to the public interest.

-It is irrelevant that, when determining whether a matter in an open meeting would be contrary to the public interest if:
+It is irrelevant, when determining whether discussion of a matter in an open meeting would be contrary to the public interest, that:

 • A person may misinterpret or misunderstand the discussion

-• The discussion of the matter may cause a loss of confidence in the Council or Committee.
+• The discussion may cause a loss of confidence in the Council or Committee

-The Local Government Act 1993 is also clear about whether a Council may receive and consider information or advice concerning litigation or the subject of legal professional privilege unless the advice concerns legal matters that:
+The Local Government Act 1993 is also clear about whether a Council may receive and consider information or advice concerning litigation or legal professional privilege.
+A meeting must not be closed for legal advice unless the advice:

-• Are substantial issues relating to a matter in which the Council or Committee is involved
+• Concerns substantial legal issues relating to a matter in which the Council or Committee is involved

 Can members of the public have any say on whether a meeting is closed to the public?